 Although the inn is tucked away on an otherwise nondescript back road, It's just a few miles from the pretty Walkway over the Hudson (one of our top things to do in New York state) though I admit, we didn't leave the pool area when we spent one-night here during last year's epic January blizzard.
 Floor-to-ceiling windows let us watch the snow fall outside from the comfort of our robes and suits!
 Locals come from all over to book services at the spa, so get your appointments scheduled ahead of time.
 I enjoyed one of the best facials and Swedish massages ever here.
 No wonder, it was founded by the same folks behind New York City's Great Jones Spa.

 The Lodge at Woodloch caters to grown-ups looking to unwind.

 This all-inclusive resort surrounded by the tranquil quiet of the Poconos’ woodlands comes with an added bonus for parents getting away: It’s adults only.
 Each day the Lodge is jam-packed with activities, including fitness classes (yoga, barre), outdoors adventures (hikes, archery, kayaking), and even cooking demos and art classes.
 But you can also just spend all day in the spa, which boasts indoor and outdoor water features.
 The halls were loaded with young couples when I visited, but also retirees and groups of girlfriends.

 It is a splurge, but three meals a day are included.
-Grab your post-dinner glass of wine or dessert to the fire pit, or walk along the wooded path toward the lake.
+Grab your post-dinner glass of wine or dessert and head to the fire pit, or walk along the wooded path toward the lake and gaze up at the stars.
 Take note: The resort’s family-friendly accommodations, Woodloch Pines, are just down the road, and some vacationing families sign up for just a day pass to the spa at the Lodge while another family member hangs with the kids.